MicrosoftDocs/memdocs/memdocs/analytics/remediations.md

 author: smritib17
 ms.author: smbhardwaj
 manager: dougeby
-# Customer intent: As a Microsoft Endpoint Manager administrator, I want to enable and use remediations in Endpoint analytics so that I can fix common support issues before end-users notice issues.
+# Customer intent: As a Microsoft Intune administrator, I want to enable and use remediations in Endpoint analytics so that I can fix common support issues before end-users notice issues.
 ms.localizationpriority: high
 ms.collection: highpri
 ---